MicroEJ/docs/PlatformDeveloperGuide/platformCreation.rst

 ==========================

 Group
-From the platform description editor, select the Content tab to access the platform modules selection.
+From the Platform description editor, select the Content tab to access the Platform modules selection.
 Modules can be selected/deselected from the Modules frame.

 Modules are organized into groups.
 When a group is selected, by default,